NATIVE BEE HIVE SPLIT

 St Peters Street, St Peters, NSW 2044

-“Splitting” involves separating an established hive, allowing a new hive to grow independently from the first.
-This new hive will be donated to a school / community garden.
+“Splitting” involves separating an established hive into two, allowing a new hive to grow independently from the first.
+This new hive will be donated to a school or community garden.

 Presented by St Peters Public School P&C Association.